USEPA/egrid/README.md

 -   **eGRID subregion**: EPA defined subregions defined to limit import and export of electricity (shown in Figure 1).

 -   **NERC (North American Electric Reliability Corporation) regions**: Each NERC region listed in eGRID represents one of nine regional portions of the North
-American electricity transmission grid: six in the contiguous United States, plus Alaska, Hawaii, and Puerto Rico (which are not part of the formal NERC regions but are considered so in eGRID)
+American electricity transmission grid: six in the contiguous United States, plus Alaska, Hawaii, and Puerto Rico (which are not part of the formal NERC regions but are considered so in eGRID).

 -   **National U.S.**: Contains all 50 states, Puerto Rico (PR), and District of Columbia (DC).

-Further information on eGRID methodology can be found in the [eGRID Technical Guide](https://www.epa.gov/egrid/egrid-technical-guide).
+Further information on the eGRID methodology can be found in the [eGRID Technical Guide](https://www.epa.gov/egrid/egrid-technical-guide).

 The dataset that this code produces is publicly available [here](https://www.epa.gov/egrid/download-data).